CM-Well/CM-Well/docs/Tools.UsingTheSPARQLTriggerProcessor.md

 ### Activating and Deactivating the Job ###

-When you have created the YAML configuration file and are ready to apply it, you upload it to CM-Well at `meta/sys/agents/sparql/<configName>/config`, where the containing folder name **\<configName\>** is a unique name that describes your configuration, and the configuration file name is always named **"config"**.
+When you have created the YAML configuration file and are ready to apply it, you upload it to CM-Well at `meta/sys/agents/sparql/<configName>`, where the containing folder name ```\<configName\>``` is a unique name that describes your configuration.

 >**Note:** You will need special permissions to upload a file to the ```meta/sys``` folder.

 Here is an example of a command that uploads a SPARQL configuration file:

-    curl -X POST "<cm-well-host>/meta/sys/agents/sparql/MyCompanyMaterializedView/config" -H "X-CM-WELL-TYPE: FILE" -H "Content-Type: text/yaml" --data-binary @my-config.yaml -H X-CM-WELL-TOKEN2:<accessToken>
+    curl -X POST "<cm-well-host>/meta/sys/agents/sparql/MyCompanyMaterializedView" -H "X-CM-WELL-TYPE: FILE" -H "Content-Type: text/yaml" --data-binary @my-config.yaml -H X-CM-WELL-TOKEN:<accessToken>

 Uploading the configuration file causes CM-Well to read the file and run the SPARQL Triggered Processor agent on it.
 CM-Well polls periodically for changes to this file and applies the changes when they're detected.